 - Encouraging repeat purchases

-Unofficial results posted elsewhere to the Internet are reflecting sales increases of 5-6%.
+Unofficial results posted elsewhere are reflecting sales increases of 5-6%.
 Still others show that listings with Amazon Enhanced Brand Content are out performing those with regular product descriptions by between 3 and 6 times.
 Why is it working so well?
 Many reasons.
 Here are a few:

 - Amazon Enhanced Brand Content gives shoppers what they want.
 If they scroll down, they are interested and hoping to learn more about your product.
 That’s where they find EBC.
 Good EBC pulls them in by elaborating on your value propositions.